electron-userland/electron-builder/docs/Options.md

 macOS only.

+Please note — on macOS [you need to register an `open-url` event handler](http://electron.atom.io/docs/api/app/#event-open-url-macos).

 | Name | Description
 | --- | ---
 | **name** | <a name="Protocol-name"></a>The name. e.g. `IRC server URL`.